Karner Blue Butterfly (Lycaeides melissa samuelis)

 Releasing Karner blues into Buckeye country is really a test of our ability to restore an ecosystem.
 These butterflies depend upon the unique features of healthy savannas.
 Hopefully, the efforts of numerous dedicated professionals will result in the return of Karner blues to the Toledo area.

-Federal Programs for Landowners (U.S. Fish & Wildlife Service)
+- Species Profile (U.S. Fish & Wildlife Service)